Do Go On - 500 (Part 3) - The Antwerp Diamond Heist with Wil Anderson and Rhys Nicholson

 I'll just let me get the tape.

-Great.
-So Matt's going to hit the play on that and then I'm going to hype this person up
+So Matt's going to hit the play on that and then I'm going to hype this person up and Jess is going to help me out.

-From Anchorage in AK, maybe Arkansas.
+From Anchorage in A.K.

 I think it's Alaska.